 Broken.
-A broken weapon or shield cannot be wielded, and the AC of broken armor is reduced by 5.
+A broken weapon or shield cannot be wielded, and the AC of broken armor is reduced by 5, to a minimum of 10.

 VARIANT: DAMAGING EQUIPMENT

 If your group enjoys more tactical combat, consider allowing worn or sundered armor to become damaged on sustaining damage from a critical hit, and a worn or sundered weapon to become damaged when you roll a 1 on the d20 for an attack roll made with it.